bbbbbr/Petris/README.md

 ![Petris game in Tail Cleanup game type](/info/petris_tail_cleanup.gif)

 Several game types with different incentives and strategies:
  * *Long Pet* - Complete progressively longer pets to reach the next level
  * *Tails Cleanup* - Clear all tails off the screen per level
  * *Crunch-up* - Keep ahead as the screen crunches upward and new pets appear
  * *Level Up* - Classic level-up style
  * *Marathon* - For the long distance player

 *Head-to-Head 2 Player* mode over Game Boy Link Cable (CGB and GBA) for all game types.
+ * Send crunch-ups to your opponent when you complete long pets or level-up.
+The last player standing wins the match.

 Difficulty levels for all players, from relaxing to full-tilt speed:
  * Easy / Normal / Hard / Expert / Beast

 Other Options and features:
  * Choose from multiple sound tracks
  * High Contrast mode for small and non-backlit screens
  * Visual hinting for drop location/etc can be turned on/off

 ===========